 Note that because your grade is computed as the square root of accumulated XP, the accumulation of 100XP at the beginning of the course will increase your final grade much more than 100XP at the end.
 As your total XP grows, you need ever larger amounts of XP to increase your grade by a fixed amount.
-All of this should be completely familiar to anyone who has played an RPG in the past 20 years.
+All of this should be completely familiar to anyone who has played an RPG in the past 30 years.

-The important consequence is this: Make sure you plan to do one of the high-XP assignments at the end of a particular skill tree and proceed accordingly.
+The important consequence is this: make sure you plan to do (at least) one of the Tier-3 assignments at the end of a particular skill tree and proceed accordingly.
 The goal of the skill tree system is to provide flexibility for students with different interests.
-Under no circumstance should you plan to complete every assignment in the skill tree... unless you are independently wealthy, don't work and have absolutely no other classes.
+Under no circumstance should you plan to complete every assignment in the skill tree... unless you are independently wealthy, don't work, have absolutely no other classes, or really like learning under stress.